gwhitson/PythonDND/README.md

   from the original selection system              [x] clean??

-- built systems to select attack, may need to be cleaned up some [x]
+- built systems to select attack, may need to be cleaned up some [x] easily the hardest thing to build so far, needed to make a million helper functions to make everything happen in the proper sequence.
+My initial ideas on how to do  this were way far off but this was a good learning experience

 - build targetting systems, highlight target- ted entities                                    [ ]